DigasNikas/lenskit-app-rec/README.md

 # LensKit Aptoide Project

-This project is the Aptoide's approach towards using Lenskit as the recommendation engine.
-It is prepared to run a Item-Item Colaborative Filtering algorithm querying by item instead of user.
-To run Aptoide's extensive dataset several objects had to be serialized so memory is not an issue.
-To speed up the training and the testing some parallelization has been done so it can take the most out of the hardware.
+This project is prepared to run a Item-Item Colaborative Filtering algorithm querying by item instead of user.
+To extensive datasets several objects had to be serialized so memory is not an issue.
+To speed up the training and the testing parallelization of Item-Item has been done so it can take the most out of the hardware.

 The algorithm configuration is at the basket.groovy file, where we set every parameter required to run.